 a related body corporate of an Access Holder that is legally and beneficially, the same entity as,

-an Access Seeker that is within Section 12.5(i)(1)(A).
+an Access Seeker that is within Section 12.5(h)(1)(A).
 For clarification, where an Access Seeker or Access Holder is, or acts on behalf of, a joint venture, the Access Seeker or Access Holder will only be "legally and beneficially" the same, in respect of both an Access Agreement (or Existing User Agreement) and an Access Application or two or more Access Agreements (or Existing User Agreements) and Access Applications, where each of the entities comprising the joint venture relating to each relevant Access Agreement (or Existing User Agreement) and Access Application is the same (or a related body corporate of the same) entity in each context.

-(DBCT Management to provide information for 60/60 Requirement process) DBCT Management will provide to the Access Holders referred to in section 12.5(i)(1)(B) relevant to a proposed Terminal Capacity Expansion with the following information, for the purposes of determining whether the 60/60 Requirement can be complied with:
+(DBCT Management to provide information for 60/60 Requirement process) DBCT Management will provide to the Access Holders referred to in section 12.5(h)(1)(B) with the following information, for the purposes of determining whether the 60/60 Requirement can be complied with in respect of a proposed Terminal Capacity Expansion:

 outline details of the scope of the proposed Terminal Capacity Expansion works;